ntucllab/libact/docs/examples/examples.rst

 Examples
 ========

-Here are some examples of using `libact`
+Here are some examples of using `libact`:

 .. toctree::
   :maxdepth: 1

-  plotpy.rst
+  plot.rst
+  label_digits.rst